 While there has been a great amount of news and discussion surrounding VR, the experimental testing of it, and the answering of these questions, has only just begun.

-Fortunately, we can address these issues with the help of another technology: integrated biometric sensors.
+Fortunately, we can address these issues with the help of another technology: integrated biosensors.
 If a new technological experience is indescribable (or at least difficult to put into words) then it is worth only so much to ask someone about their experience of VR.